FORCE: Physics-aware Human-object Interaction: Experiments

-From Table~\ref{table:quant}, it can be seen that ~\model attains the lowest MPJPE of $6.02$ cm, surpassing both baseline models and ablative variations of \model.
-This emphasizes the crucial role of our intuitive physics encoding in facilitating the learning of multi-class motions. \\ Under the simulated object setup,~\model has the highest success rate of interaction of $97.5\%$ and the shortest average execution time of $5.42$ seconds, illustrating the better controllability of our approach. \\ Our model synthesizes motion of diversity (0.891) which is the closest match to the training data distribution (0.906).
+From Table~\ref{table:quant1}, it can be seen that ~\model attains the lowest MPJPE of $6.02$ cm, surpassing both baseline models and ablative variations of \model.
+This emphasizes the crucial role of our intuitive physics encoding in facilitating the learning of multi-class motions.
+Additionally, our method minimizes object interpenetration, as reflected in the highest non-collision scores.
+It is notable that, compared with the ablative baseline without contact prediction, our method has a higher non-collision score.
+This indicates that with contact prediction, our model synthesizes more physically plausible motion.
+Furthermore, our model demonstrates improved motion quality, evident in its reduced foot-slide.\\ From Table~\ref{table:quant2}, it can be seen under the online synthesis setup,~\model has the highest success rate of interaction of $97.5\%$ and the shortest average execution time of $5.42$ seconds, illustrating the better controllability of our approach.
+Our model synthesizes motion of diversity (0.891) which is the closest match to the training data distribution (0.906).
 This underscores the significance of the novel physics encoding in enabling the synthesis of diverse, nuanced interactions.
-Additionally, our method minimizes object interpenetration, as reflected in the highest collision scores.
-It is notable that, compared with the ablative baseline without contact prediction, our method has a higher collision score.
-This indicates that with contact prediction, our model synthesizes more physically plausible motion.
-Furthermore, our model demonstrates improved motion realism, evident in its reduced foot-slide.